magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 If the basic mapper functionality doesn't cover your business needs, with the help of the custom mapper you are able to add an implementation that fits your specific goals.

-A custom mapper designed as a separate microservice that is running nearby the ThingsBoard core microservice.
+A custom mapper designed as a separate microservice that is running nearby the IoT Hub core microservice.
-ThingsBoard forwards all mapping requests to this microservice and expects as a response ThingsBoard OAuth 2.0 user object.
+IoT Hub forwards all mapping requests to this microservice and expects as a response IoT Hub OAuth 2.0 user object.

 Please refer to this [base implementation](https://github.com/thingsboard/custom-oauth2-mapper){:target="_blank"} as a starting point for your custom mapper.